wp-plugins/move-daily-counters/readme.txt

 * Show you how much time you gained with this plugin
 * Language files if you would like to translate the plugin
 * Moving of data can only be run manually
+* Option to move the data back on plugin deactivation

 <strong>PRO version</strong>